 The WPCG is located in Walker Park near the Senior Activity and Wellness Center at 945 South College Avenue.
-Established in 2011 with 20 plots, the garden now has 41 plots available.
+Established in 2011 with 20 plots, the garden now has 33 plots.
 It is protected from deer by a six foot fence and supplied with a centrally located water spigot.
 Each plot is filled with a mix of topsoil, course sand and compost.

 Jefferson Community Garden (JCG)

 Located at 612 South College Avenue, this garden is made available for use as a community garden through a partnership between the City of Fayetteville and the Fayetteville School Dsitrict.